 As of November 13, the video will be available on You Tube and Twitter.
 The song will be available for purchase on I-Tunes, Spotify, Google Play, Apple Music, and other retailers.
 For a media sneak peek, please contact Dana Swinney at firstname.lastname@example.org

 About The Ray of Hope Project-ROH was founded by Alika Hope and Ray Morant in 2013.
 ROH includes 12 musicians and other performers, and also uses the music and lyrics of 20th/21st century songs as a way of creating conversations around current issues of global social justice.
 Engagements with schools, libraries, and museums throughout the United States have allowed ROH to collaborate with over 12,000 people.
 Hope for a Motherless Child, their first album, was released in 2016, and won a Gold Mom’s Choice Award, a Creative Child Magazine award, and a Global Music Award.
 In 2017 ROH released the single Oh, Freedom! to benefit the Wounded Warrior Project.
 Oh, Freedom! was awarded a silver global music award.

 To see the premiere and join the conversation on November 13, follow @AlikaHope on Facebook, Twitter and Instagram.

 Lots of things in store for Alika Hope and The Ray of Hope Project this fall!
-New Music video for “IRL” (released October 10th in honor of World Mental Health Day), joint concerts with Cuatro Puntos, special appearance at event in NYC headlined by the one and only Kathleen Turner, and more.
+New Music video for “IRL” (released November 13th in honor of World Kindness Day), joint concerts with Cuatro Puntos, special appearance at event in NYC headlined by the one and only Kathleen Turner, and more.
 Check out our events/live music page!